 No person shall serve as Title IX Coordinator, investigator, hearing officer, appellate officer, or person to convene an informal resolution process who has a bias or conflict of interest for or against Complainants or Respondents generally or an individual Complainant or Respondent.
 Before assigning an investigator, hearing officer, appellate officer, or person to convene an informal resolution process for any matter under this policy, the Title IX Coordinator and/or his or her designees shall determine whether such person has a relationship with either the Complainants or the Respondents that would create a conflict of interest or bias.
-If such a conflict of interest or bias exists, the Title IX Coordinator and/or his or her designees shall assign a different qualified person who does not have such a conflict of interest or bias.
+Due to AGST's size, it is reasonable to assume students and employees will normally have interaction and varying relationships with one another.
+Such relationships and interactions will not automatically be deemed as the existence of bias or conflict of interest.
+If conflict of interest or bias exists, the Title IX Coordinator and/or his or her designees shall assign a different qualified person who does not have such a conflict of interest or bias.